Poverty Law I

 50 South Sixth Street

 P: 612-492-6795, F: 612-677-3220

 Kerkhoven, MN 56252

 Rochester, MN 55901

 This is a practice based class and does not primarily focus on theory.
 The course also involves covering separate the substantive poverty law topics of government benefits and housing.
 This class focuses primarily on Minnesota law.
 Professors reserve the right to amend or edit the syllabus or schedule at any time during the semester.

 Visit the class website at www.povertylaw.homestead.com for materials and updates.
-The website serves poverty law courses at the UST and UOM Law Schools.
+The website serves poverty law courses at the UOM Law School.
 This class will not use TWEN.